What is Chandelier Exit?

 Chandelier Exits can be used alongside the Relative Strength Index that shows the strength of a downtrend and helps a trader decide whether or not to enter a short position.
 The following chart shows HPQ Hewlett-Packard Co.’s stocks which experienced a downtrend in 2012:

-Tech stocks are usually more volatile than others, and it means that the multiplier should be increased.
+Tech stocks are usually more volatile than others, and this means that the multiplier should be increased.
 In the chart, a Chandelier Exit with an input period of 22 and a multiple of 3 would’ve triggered some stop loss before the trend continued.
-Increasing the multiplier from 3 to 5 allows for more volatility, and the company held the increased multiplier until a breakout that marked the end of a downtrend and the start of an uptrend.
+Increasing the multiplier from 3 to 5 allows for more volatility.
+The company held the increased multiplier until a breakout that marked the end of a downtrend and the start of an uptrend.